 If a small and voluntary census takes place, the lack of data and resulting weak decisions will tear at the very fabric of our country.
 Census information is abrogated at the cost of good governance; privacy issues can be addressed in other ways.
 We strongly urged the federal government to reverse its decision to eliminate the Census Long Form.

 The result: The Surrey Board of Trade made their position clear and was recognized in the media.
-The Census Long Form is being re-implemented in 2016.
+The Census Long Form was implemented in 2016.
+POLICY WIN!

 The issue: Minimum Wage.